 5. Seek Inspiration From Every Direction

 Good movies have a way of giving us inspiration.
 They transcend entertainment and become motivation for us.
 Themes of excellence, persistence, and overcoming obstacles can carry a lot of weight in our real-world lives.

 I recently saw Bohemian Rhapsody.
 Watching all the great guitar players gave me a great deal of inspiration.
 It made me want to go home and play guitar.
 It’s a wonderful thing.

 (The 1980s Crossroads movie with Ralph Macchio and Steve Vai is another one, though very different.)

 This might seem counter-intuitive, but it comes from years of experience.

-Everyone feels more motivated and less motivated at times.
+Everyone feels more motivated and less motivated.
 This is completely normal.

 It’s okay to take a break sometimes.
-That could be taking a break in the middle of your practice session.
+You could take a break in the middle of your practice session.
 It could also mean taking several days off from playing your guitar.

 This may sound like it goes against some of my earlier advice, but it doesn’t.
 I’m talking about strategically taking a break every once in a while.
 Removing the ‘burden’ of practicing and making it fun again when you come back.